 Watch a demonstration on how to use the Visible Body on YouTube.

-Note: I’m in no way affiliated with Argosy or the Visible Body.
+Note: We are not affiliated with Argosy or the Visible Body.